 To Load a Recipe: Click on the Menu bar RECIPE button to access the "Recipe" screen, Figure 2- and load the correct recipe.
-If the correct recipe is already displayed in the Recipe
+If the correct recipe is already displayed in the Recipe unters 0 OUT

 Editing box, click on Send Recipe To: Process.
 Otherwise get correct recipe per below: